Nina Wadia: Early life

-Wadia was born on 18 December 1968 in Bombay, India and is of Parsi ancestry.
+Wadia was born on 18 December 1968 in Bombay, India, to parents who were of Parsi ancestry.
 She has an older brother and older sister; both of her parents have died.
 When Wadia was nine years old she moved to Hong Kong and was a student at Island School, Hong Kong.

 Career

 Television and film

 Wadia first came to prominence in BBC sketch show Goodness Gracious Me, playing characters such as Mrs "I can make it at home for nothing!" and one half of The Competitive Mothers.
 She took over from her Goodness Gracious Me co-star, Meera Syal, in the role of Rupinder in the sitcom All About Me alongside Jasper Carrott and Natalia Kills.
 In 2007, Wadia was cast as Zainab Masood in the long-running BBC soap opera EastEnders.
 Her last appearance as Zainab in EastEnders was on 8 February 2013.
 She also had a minor role in EastEnders in 1994, playing a nurse named Viv who treated Michelle Fowler (Susan Tully) when she was hospitalised with a gunshot wound.
 She also appears as Zainab in the 2010 spin-off EastEnders: E20.

 Wadia has also made several guest appearances in various British comedies and dramas, such as 2point4 Children, The Vicar of Dibley, Thin Ice Chambers, Holby City, Murder in Mind, Doctors and New Tricks.
 She was a regular presenter on the ITV topical chat show, Loose Women (2005–2006).
 Wadia also appeared in the E4 teen drama Skins, playing the mother of Anwar Kharral, and, in March 2008, she appeared in the BBC Three drama West 10 LDN.
 Wadia played the wedding caterer in the comedy film Bend It Like Beckham.